OpenSRS/osrs-toolkit-php/README.md

 * Includes error messages and full data from the OpenSRS system in the format of the XML returned from OpenSRS

-In the Full Raw and Full Formated results there are the following:
+In the Full Raw and Full Formatted results there are the following:

 	"_OPS_version"
 	"protocol"